galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Cluster Inspection of Cells]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_clustinspect_cells.png %} "RaceID MA plot of cells in cluster 1 and cluster 3")

-The genes shown as grey dots are not labelled because they are of similar levels of gene expression variability in both clusters, but the genes as labelled red dots on the fringes do display significant changes between the clusters.
+The genes shown as grey dots are not labelled because they are not so differentially expressed between the two clusters, but the genes as labelled red dots on the fringes do display significant variability between the clusters.

 > ### {% icon question %} Questions
 >
+> 1. How do we interpret this plot?
-> Is *Gstm3* (at position 1.5, -2.8 on the MA plot) more significantly differentially expressed than *Ptma* (at position 3.6, 1.2)?
+> 1. Is *Gstm3* (at position 1.5, -2.8 on the MA plot) more significantly differentially expressed than *Ptma* (at position 3.6, 1.2)?
 >
 > > ### {% icon solution %} Solution
 > >
+> > 1.
+Intepretation of plot:
+> >   * The vertical axis displays the difference between cluster 3 and cluster 1, where the total counts of a gene in cluster 3 are subtracted by the total counts of a gene in cluster 1.
+Therefore, a gene which is in the negative portion of the vertical axis has more expression in cluster 1.
+> >   * The horizontal axis displays the average expression of a gene in both clusters, and so serves as a yardstick to estimate how expressive that gene is overall.
-> > *Gstm3* has a lower overall total expression in both clusters than *Ptma* which has significantly more total expression, but *Gstm3* is primarily expressed in `c1` cells and *Ptma* more in `c3` cells, showing a clear difference in their expression profiles.
+> > 1. *Gstm3* has a lower average expression in both clusters, than *Ptma* which is higher on the horizontal axis.
+However, *Gstm3* is expressed significantly more in Cluster 1, whereas *Ptma* is expressed only slightly more in Cluster 3.
+Overall, *Gstm3* is more differentially expressed than *Ptma*, and is up-regulated in Cluster 3, although with fewer total mRNA counts.
 > >
 > {: .solution}
 >
 {: .question}